Why it matters

 Every play leaves a history.
 Every stylus accumulates hours.
 Every cleaning matters.

-Research published in 1954 found that complete removal of dust and grit from record grooves increased the useful life of both records and styli by up to 60%.
-At ten tonnes per square inch of stylus pressure, contamination in the groove does not sit harmlessly — it grinds.
+Research published in 1954 found that complete removal of dust and grit from record grooves can extend the useful life of both records and styli by up to 60%.
+At ten tonnes per square inch of stylus tip pressure, contamination in the groove is not passive — it grinds.
 The consequences compound invisibly, play by play.

 VRT turns record care from something remembered vaguely into something known, measured and managed.